 However, data security issues do not only affect big businesses and organizations.
 Anyone can be the target of a cyber-attack and it’s essential for businesses big and small to have the proper set of precautions in place to prevent them.
 Thankfully, a lot of these attacks can be avoided just by knowing their root causes and addressing them.
+Businesses should consider using a company like SubRosa Cyber, or a similar company, to run checks on their business (such as penetration testing) to find the vulnerabilities within their software and get it protected.
 Let’s look at some of the most common causes for data security breaches and how to prevent them.

 To learn more about data security with different breaches then contact Intellipaat to learn more about data security.
 Intellipaat provide different training in cloud as GCP, AWS, Azure certification course.

 If you thought hackers would be on top of this list, you are sorely mistaken.
 The biggest threat to your data often comes from within.
 It’s much easier for employees that have direct access to critical data to abuse it than outsiders.
 You also have to deal with disgruntled employees either damaging, corrupting or stealing hardware containing sensitive data as a form of retaliation.

 If you’re dealing with highly sensitive data, make sure you have a secured harbor or vault for highly sensitive information.
 A digital vault is a dedicated server that only allows one way in and one way out access.
 The server should also have multiple layers of protection like a firewall, VPN, full encryption and access control.